As wheat prices soar, the world’s consumers vote with their feet

 But the market remains sceptical about Black Sea trade making a more meaningful return.

 “We are not hugely optimistic on Ukrainian wheat supplies,” said one trader in Singapore.
-“It is not in Russia’s interest to allow large volumes of grain exports from Ukraine with the ongoing war.”
+“It is not in Russia’s interest to allow large volumes of grain exports from Ukraine with the ongoing war.”—Reuters

 Comments